Skip to Content

 Frozen Ever After replaced the Maelstrom in the Norway pavilion.
 The base of the ride stayed the same, but now you can see Elsa, Anna, Olaf, and your other favorites from Frozen in this boat ride.
 It’s a cute recreation of the story and is great for families.

 Because of the popularity of Frozen, expect to wait in a long line.
-You can, however, get a Genie+ for this attraction.
+You can, however, get a lightning lane for this attraction.

 Remy’s Ratatouille Adventure

-This is a trackless ride and can make some people feel a little motion-sick.
+This trackless ride can make some people feel a little motion-sick.
 I’ve felt it a little bit, but closing my eyes for a few seconds usually helps.

 Eating at EPCOT is almost an attraction of its own, so be sure to visit the various restaurants and kiosks throughout the World Showcase.
 If you are visiting during one of the popular EPCOT events (Food and Wine, the Festival of the Arts, and the Flower and Garden Festival), be sure to stop at the kiosks to purchase food and drink samples.